-Hex Memory Addresses: Reading Pointers and Stack Traces in Hex
+Hex Memory Addresses: Pointers and Stack Traces

 Read hexadecimal memory addresses in crash dumps and stack traces.
 Understand pointer sizes, address space layout, and ASLR offsets.